xonq/mycotools/README.md

 mtdb -d
 ```

-NOTE: There is an unfortunate build dependency conflict with the conda package,
+NOTE: New builds may conflict with the conda package - please
-so be sure to explicitly run `pip install` as noted above to update the
+explicitly run `pip install` as noted above to update the
 mycotools package inside the conda environment.

 <br />